DamianStanger/node-service-host/readme.md

 ## Roadmap
 * Include all source files in the code coverage report
+* catch all handler if no version was defined in the registration
 * AWS source
 * Delete AWS messages on success
 * Send message with failure reason to SNS